 The Uber driver went on to gasp as I told him I was partial to a cup of Johnnie Walker Black label, and more so when I told him how I enjoyed drinking it on sunny days, filled to the brim of a plastic cup full of ice.

-If I love Talisker, Lagavulin, and Cardhu individually, why wouldn’t I love them blended together in Johnnie Walker Black Label?
-One could argue that a blend of these three delicious drams (and 30 odd others) was in fact, superior.
+If I love Caol Ila and Cardhu individually, why wouldn’t I love them blended together in Johnnie Walker Black Label?
+One could argue that a blend of these delicious drams (and 30 odd others) was in fact, superior.
 Ever thought about that?

 Old mate then goes on to tell me how he’d spent a recent weekend driving to Muslim areas of Sydney to buy up as many bottles of Aldi’s own 18 YO as he could find.